| WHY

 foxtrot.
 Just as in the earlier Standardbred study, the

-more lateral intermediate gait.
+that preferred a more lateral intermediate gait.

 Some